AriFordsham/lens-wiki/Tutorial.md

 And the first of those laws requires `a ~ b`, `c ~ d` to be a possible choice of the type arguments to your `Traversal`.
 We implement this polymorphic overloading of traversals in a fairly ad hoc way, by just making the user provide the "family structure" for us.

-Given that our `Traversal` satisfies the `Traversable` laws, the laws for 'Setter' immediately follow, and 'Fold' had no extra laws to check.
+Given that our `Traversal` satisfies the `Traversable` laws, the laws for `Setter` immediately follow, and `Fold` had no extra laws to check.

 So what else can we build a `Traversal` for?